TheThingsIndustries/lorawan-stack-docs/doc/content/integrations/cloud-integrations/dezem/_index.md

 description: "deZem IoT data management system"
 ---

 The [deZem IoT data management system](https://www.dezem.de/en/data-acquisition/lorawan/) facilitates an increased efficiency and productivity of plants, processes and infrastructure.
 To this end, deZem provides a modular solution to collect sensor data from very heterogeneous sources on a single platform, and a large variety of online analysis tools.
-As LoRaWAN devices are great for effortless data acquisition in the field, the deZem system integrates with {{% tts %}}.
+As LoRaWAN® devices are great for effortless data acquisition in the field, the deZem system integrates with {{% tts %}}.

 ![deZemAd TheThingsStack import interface](lorawan-and-dezem.svg)